mikel-brostrom/mikel-brostrom/README.md

 ### Hi there 👋
 I'm an engineer with interest in applied and R&D ML.
-Currently building Yolov3 and 4 from scratch.
-I am an open source advocate.
+Currently building Yolov3 and 4 from scratch in PyTorch Lightning I am an open source advocate.

 📫 How to reach me: yolov5.deepsort.pytorch@gmail.com